 How to Reach

 Road – There are regular bus services between Kolkata and Murshidabad town (219 km By National Highway No 34).
 All North Bengal going buses take a halt at Berhampore Town.
-Buses are also available on regular basis to/from Rampurhat, Suri, Bolepur, Maldah, Krishnagar, and Durgapur to Berhampore.
+Buses are also available on a regular basis to/from Rampurhat, Suri, Bolepur, Maldah, Krishnagar, and Durgapur to Berhampore.
 One can take a halt at Berhampore town where a lot of hotels are available and tour various spots of Murshidabad.

-Kids between 6 to 9 years will be charged at half price
+Charges of Toddlers between 6 to 12 years will be INR 500